Emerging Company in the Spotlight sponsored by JFK Communications.

 Amicus Therapeutics, Inc., a global biotechnology company at the forefront of developing advanced therapies to treat a range of devastating rare and orphan genetic diseases, prides itself on placing the needs of patients at the forefront of its efforts.
 A member of BioNJ for more than ten years, Amicus is headquartered in Cranbury, NJ, with locations in the UK, France, Germany, Italy, The Netherlands and Spain.

-“New Jersey is a talent-rich environment, where access to technology and innovation enables companies like Amicus to push the boundaries of research and drug discovery,” says John F. Crowley, Chairman and CEO.
+“New Jersey is a talent-rich environment, where access to technology and innovation enables companies like Amicus to push the boundaries of research and drug discovery,” says John F. Crowley, Executive Chairman.
 “We are unique in that our scientists often work hand-in-hand with patient advisors when researching and discovering new approaches to complex diseases for people living with a variety of rare and difficult-to-treat conditions.

 “The collective passion of our team fuels progress, which may enable us to deliver meaningful benefits in ways many other biotech companies have not been able to achieve,” adds Crowley.